vstoianovici/paymentsapi/README.md

 - Fetching a single payment resources
 - Creating, updating and deleting a payment resouce
-- Listing a collection of payment resources (a list of payments might look like http://mockbin.org/bin/41ca3269-d8c4-4063-9fd5-f306814ff03f.)
+- Listing a collection of payment resources (here us what a [list of payments](http://mockbin.org/bin/41ca3269-d8c4-4063-9fd5-f306814ff03f) might look like )
 - Persisting resource state (to a database)

 ## Design